 Las Vegas isn’t the first place that springs to mind when you think of gastronomic delights – but because the city is filled with world-class hotels, of course, it goes without saying there are also world-class restaurants and bars littered around every block.
-It’s a foodie heaven, therefore my heaven.
+It’s foodie heaven, therefore my heaven.
 I love food.
 And quite frankly, it was really, really tough choosing where to eat and where to drink because the choice was endless.

-Best For Burger: Culinary Dropout
+Best For Burger: